myildirim10/CANopenNode-Easy-Port/README.md

      2. CANopen->driver
      3. CANopen->hardware
      4. CANopen->stack
-     5. (5th EEPROM) - If EEPROM is to be used
+     5. (EEPROM) - If EEPROM is to be used